ThaiHaiDev/ThaiHaiDev/README.md

 ### 👨‍💻 Hi, About me:

 - 👋 Hi, I’m @ThaiHaiDev
 - ✍ I'm a student at Ho Chi Minh City University of Technology and Education
-- 🌱 I’m Currently learning Web Developer And More
+- 🌱 I’m currently learning Web Developer and more
-- 💞️ I’m Enthusiast In Android programing
+- 💞️ I’m enthusiast in Android Programing
 - 📫 I want to improve my English and programming skills.
 I hope to be able to become a full stack developer.

 ### 📫 How To Contact Me: